melefabrizio/divi-woocommerce-subcategories-module/README.md

 # Product Subcategories Module for Divi and Woocommerce

+**Warning: This plugin is unmantained.
+Feel free to fork & improve it.**

 This is an extension plugin for Divi Builder by Elegant Themes and Woocommerce.

 This plugin allows you to show dynamical product subcategories inside Divi Theme Builder Templates as a module: